We are now on LinkedIn! Follow us for exclusive guides Follow

 As for identity verification, I can't say they're the best at this since they take longer time to get you through as compared to other payment services like Cash App.

-If your primary reason for using Venmo is to substitute your traditional bank—that could be a really bad idea—even the Consumer Financial Protection Bureau advises against such practice.
-And personally, I discourage you from doing that.
+If your primary reason for using Venmo is to replace your traditional bank—that could be a really bad idea—even the Consumer Financial Protection Bureau advises against such practice.
+Personally, I discourage you from doing that.
 Unlike traditional banks, payment services such as Venmo are more often vulnerable to scams.

 Again, unlike with traditional banks, there's no guarantee that your funds on Venmo are FDIC-insured.
 Most banks nowadays are backed up by FDIC insurance and this should cover your funds in case the bank fails—but if Venmo fails, your money is probably gone.